tinuzz/wp-plugin-trackserver/readme.txt

   external URL
 * Calculate and store the total distance of a track at the time of upload
 * Add bulk action to recalculate track distances
+* Fix security bug where it was possible to delete or merge other users' tracks
 * Code cleanup and inline documentation

 = v1.2 =